 What Are Mandevilla Vines?

 Mandevilla vines are also known as rock-trumpets due to the shape of their flowers, which have a trumpet-like shape when viewed from the side.
+They are often confused with the dipladenia bush.

 These flowers will bloom early in the season, generally in the middle to late spring.
 The blooms will stay around until fall when the plant starts to go dormant, giving you a nice long window to keep these beautiful flowers around.